 - Do not feed marine life.
 It changes natural behavior and diet.

-- Leave historical artifacts undisturbed to allow future divers to enjoy them.
+- Leave historical artefacts undisturbed to allow future divers to enjoy them.

 - Maintain good buoyancy control – Do not stand or kneel on the bottom, except where there is sand.

 - Secure all gauges so that they cannot get caught on or drag along the bottom.